 It is simply called Dealflow Management and it’s the second main activity of investors, after fundraising.
 The dealflow management doesn’t have the best reputation, thus analysts and interns are usually the ones in charge.
 In fact, their main job is to provide “good dealflow”.
 In translation this is the equivalent of hours spent doing Excel sheets, powerpoint presentations for the next Partner meeting, writing minutes, updating databases, asking for documents and metrics to companies, preparing reports for management and LPs, etc…

-The good news is that most of it can be automated.
-In this article I am going to share some tips and tricks on how to improve your current approach to dealflow.
+However, the good news is that most of it can be automated.
+In this article we are going to share some tips and tricks on how to improve your current approach to dealflow.
 If you are new to dealflow management, following these steps will help you manage change and efficiency in your organization.

 Step 1: Think clearly about your process

 In order to do that, think about one company in which you invested that made you proud of how you handled the relationship.
-Write down the different stages of evolution and the main activities you performed.
-As an example, these stages can be:
+Then write down the different stages of evolution and the main activities you performed.
+For example, these stages can be:

 - new deal source

 Then work with a tool that is flexible enough to support your process.
 Or a better version of your process.
 You always want to learn how other investors manage their dealflow.
 An easy way to find out is to ask a sales provider of dealflow solutions during the demo “what are the best practices in the industry?/do you have customers in similar organizations, how do they organize their dealflow?”.
 Good sales people are trained to teach you in order to commit to their solution.
 If a sales person starts pitching his product before learning about your needs you might be in the wrong place.

 How did you get the best leads in the past?